GearSL/GearSL/README.md

 Hi, there.
 I am looking for an internship or a job for a Java developer vacancy.
 Convenient remote work format.
 The current goal is to catch up with hard skills and switch tech stack.

 * 🌍  I'm based in Kostanay
-* 🚀  I'm currently working in Kcell
+* 🚀  I'm currently working in Tinkoff
 * 🧠  I'm learning Java and Spring framework
 * 🤝  I'm open to collaborating on any Java or Spring-based projects